meeshkan/unmock-react-native-example/article.md

 ### Conclusion

 That's it!
-Using Unmock, Jest and `react-native-testing-library`, we wrote comprehensive integration tests for our application component.
-The tests running in Node.js made sure that React hooks are properly triggered and that the returned data is rendered as expected, both in the case when the API call succeeds and when it fails.
-We did not need to inject extra dependencies into our component nor hack with React context.
+Using Unmock, Jest and React Native Testing Library, we wrote comprehensive integration tests for our component.
+The tests made sure that the app triggers data fetching via React hooks.
+We also ensured that the app displays the returned cat fact without hardcoding "foo" or "bar".
+We also tested the case when the API call fails.
+We did not need to inject extra dependencies into our component or use contexts to mock the API.

 Note that `unmock` currently only supports Node.js environment.
-If you would like to see Unmock run in React Native and populate your app with fake data, maybe create an issue in [unmock-js](https://github.com/unmock/unmock-js) repository 😊
+If you would like to see Unmock populate your React Native app with fake data, create an issue in [unmock-js](https://github.com/unmock/unmock-js) repository.

 Thanks a lot for reading, as always we appreciate any feedback and comments!